Tommy Battle

-Thomas “Tommy” Massengale Battle Jr. (born December 3, 1955) is an American businessman and politician who serves as the 67th and current mayor of Huntsville, Alabama.
-His first term began November 3, 2008, and he has since been reelected in 2012, 2016, and most recently in 2020.
+Thomas Massengale Battle Jr. (born December 3, 1955) is an American businessman serving as the 67th mayor of Huntsville, Alabama.
+His first term began November 3, 2008, and he has since been reelected four times.

 Early life and education

 Battle was born in Birmingham, Alabama, on December 3, 1955.
-When he was 14 years old, he had his first job working for his father's restaurant.
-Battle went to Berry High School (now Hoover High).
+As a young man he worked for his father's restaurant and attended Berry High School (now Hoover High).

-Battle later attended the University of Alabama, in Tuscaloosa, to study business.
-He participated in the Student Government Association and the debate team.
-Battle later joined the Alabama Republican Party.
-In 1975, Battle became the chairman of the university's College Republicans, and later the Alabama College Republicans.
+Battle attended the University of Alabama, in Tuscaloosa, to study business, where he participated in the Student Government Association and the debate team and joined the Alabama Republican Party.

-After graduating college and holding a B.S. degree in business, Battle became a manager for Britling on the Highland in Birmingham, which he later sold.
-Battle later moved to Huntsville in 1980, becoming a local real estate developer, and was elected and served one term on the city council as the council's finance chair from 1984 to 1988.
-During this time, he met Eula, and his son Andrew was born.
-Battle left the council to run for the mayor's office, losing in a tight run-off against Democratic candidate Steve Hettinger in 1988.
+After graduating college with a Bachelor of Science in business, Battle became a manager for Britling on the Highland in Birmingham.
+Battle moved to Huntsville in 1980, where he became a real estate developer and was elected to one term on the city council from 1984 to 1988.
+During this time, Battle met Eula Sammons, and his son Andrew was born.
+Battle left the city council to run for mayor, losing in a run-off against Democratic candidate Steve Hettinger in 1988.

-After the election loss, Battle started Battle Real Estate and owned or became a management partner in several firms in the retail and real estate sectors.
+After this election loss, Battle started Battle Real Estate and owned or partnered in several retail and real estate firms.